scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 --------------

-“Collaborative Research: EarthCube Capabilities: Raijin: Community Geoscience Analysis Tools for Unstructured Mesh Data”, Project Raijin in short, of the consortium between NCAR and Pennsylvania State Universityhas been awarded by NSF 21-515 EarthCube for an award period of 1 September, 2021 - 31 August, 2024 :cite:`raijinaward21`.
-The GeoCAT team is in charge of the software development of the Project Raijin, which mainly consists of Python visualization and analysis functions implementation.
+“Collaborative Research: EarthCube Capabilities: Raijin: Community Geoscience Analysis Tools for Unstructured Mesh Data”, i.e. Project Raijin :cite:`raijin`, of the consortium between NCAR and Pennsylvania State University has been awarded by NSF 21-515 EarthCube for an award period of 1 September, 2021 - 31 August, 2024 :cite:`raijinaward21`.
+The GeoCAT team is in charge of the software development of Project Raijin, which mainly consists of implementing visualization and analysis functions in the SPE to be executed on native unstructured grids.
 While doing so, GeoCAT is also responsible of establishing an open development environment, clearly documenting the implementation work, and aligning the deployments with the project milestones as well as SPE requirements and specifications.

-To realize this, GeoCAT
-created the Xarray-based Uxarray package to recognize unstructured grid models through partnership with the geoscience community groups.
+To realize the aforementioned functionalities, GeoCAT created the Xarray-based Uxarray package :cite:`uxarrayrepo` to recognize unstructured grid models through partnership with the geoscience community groups.
+UXarray is built on top of the built-in Xarray Dataset functionalities while recognizing several unstructured grid formats (UGRID, SCRIP, Exodus for now).
+Since there are more unstructured mesh models in the community than UXarray natively supports, its architecture will also support addition of new models.

+The UXarray project has implemented data input/output functions for UGRID, SCRIP, and Exodus, as well as methods for surface area and integration calculations so far.
+The team is currently conducting open discussions (through Github Discussions) with community members, who are interested in unstructured grids research and development, intha order to prioritize data analysis operators that will be implemented throughout the project lifecycle.

 Open Development
 ----------------